gitjeff05/jupyterlab-minimalist-image/README.md

   - The Dockerfiles and startup scripts are long and somewhat difficult to follow
   - The images arguably violate the [best practice of decoupling](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications) (e.g., by including packages like TeX Live, git, vim)
-  - The base image chain is complex (e.g., to extend `jupyter/scipy-notebook`, one must understand the base image hierarchy and their scripts:
+  - The base image chain is complex (e.g., to extend `jupyter/scipy-notebook`, one must understand the full hierarchy:
     - `ubuntu:noble`
       - `docker-stacks-foundation`
         - `jupyter/base-notebook`